Non-exemplar Class-incremental Learning by Random Auxiliary Classes Augmentation and Mixed Features: Experiments

 \subsubsection{Influence of Auxiliary Classes Augmentation}

-To explore the influence of configuration for random auxiliary classes augmentation, we performed experiments on CIFAR-100.
+To explore the influence of configuration for random auxiliary class augmentation, we performed experiments on CIFAR-100.
 As illustrated in the first two rows of Table \ref{ablation}, the introduction of rotation increases the accuracy by 3.79\% and reduces forgetting by 9.77\%.
-Combining the rotation, color permutation and cutout obtains the best performance.
-All these scores demonstrate the effectiveness of auxiliary classes in improving model's generalization as well as resisting forgetting.
+Combining the rotation, color permutation and cutout obtain the best performance.
+All these scores demonstrate the effectiveness of auxiliary classes in improving the model's generalization as well as resisting forgetting.

 Table \ref{weight} gives the influence of weights for rotation, cutout and color permutation.
 We can see the best performance is obtained when the weights are 8:1:1.
 This declares the importance of rotation, which can make the model grasp more fined features to discriminate these similar classes.
 Besides, optimizing the model towards one auxiliary class is better than optimizing it equally among several auxiliary classes.